performantdata/graphql-example.g8/src/main/g8/README.md

 ## implementation

-Besides Sangria, the technologies used to implement the service include:
+Besides GraphQL, the technologies used to implement the service include:

+- [Scala][Scala], a mixed-paradigm, object-oriented and functional programming language with an expressive type syntax and compile-time type checking

+A collection of Scala libraries that use functional programming with effects:
+- [Caliban][Caliban], for implementing a GraphQL server and client
+- [http4s][http4s], for implementing HTTP server interfaces

-- [GraphiQL][graphiql], a Web-based UI for testing.
+- [GraphiQL][graphiql], a Web-based UI for testing

 - [Liquibase][liquibase], for database schema generation and versioning.
   (This only works for JDBC-compatible databases.)